 Then there were the monetization improvements, which included adding rewarded placements, A/B testing the interstitial frequency, optimizing our existing waterfall setup, and introducing automation with LevelPlay in-app bidding.
 With all that support, we had time to focus on other parts of the game and improve the overall performance and experience.

 It didn’t take long for us to more than double our LTV and to reach performance benchmarks that aren’t normally seen for hyper-casual games.
+Since then, we've continued to increase LTV to $1.29 in the US - over 4 times what we started with when we first began working with Supersonic.

 Testing, testing, and more testing to achieve an IPM of 38